 That’s really the most important thing.
 Stakeholders want to feel included and respected, and if you don’t consult them, they will be much less likely to help with a project.

 In fact, without gaining that buy-in, you may encounter significant resistance moving forward.
 Stakeholders also give valuable perspectives that you may not consider when making decisions, as they’re often looking at things from their team’s point of view.
 In the case of executive leadership, they consider the wider impact decisions have on the business.
 That’s why collaboration with stakeholders is a vital part of the decision-making process.

 Advantages and disadvantages of group decision-making

 Group decision-making isn’t all bliss and enhanced perspective.
-Sometimes using a group to help make a decision isn’t the right choice, so when considering whether to use a group for help, consider the following advantages and disadvantages:
+Sometimes using a group to make a decision isn’t the right choice, so when considering whether to use a group for help, keep the following advantages and disadvantages:

 - It enhances a culture of collaboration.

 - It allows input from various perspectives.